 One Final Thought

-Vitamin B-12 is an incredibly important and integral essential nutrient in human health, especially all manner of neurological health and red blood cell formation.
+Vitamin B-12 is an incredibly important and integral essential nutrient in human health, especially neurological health and red blood cell formation.
 When deficiencies occur in other nutrients, symptoms or disease processes can be reversed with repletion.
 Vitamin B-12 is so vital and important in brain and nervous system function, that often the damage from deficiency is permanent and irreversible.
-Daily supplementation that ensures optimal vitamin B-12 intake that far exceeds the minuscule daily requirements as set by the government and scientific health bodies is ideal.
+Daily supplementation ensures vitamin B-12 intake that exceeds the minuscule daily requirements as set by the government and scientific health bodies.

 Watch an In-Depth Video on

 Everything You Need to Know About Vitamin B-12

 - "Vitamin B12: MedlinePlus Medical Encyclopedia."
 2006.
 12 Feb.
 2016